DayvsonNascimento/alloy/README.md

-Simple example using Alloy API.
+Simple example using Alloy API for java.

-Basically, loads a desired specification made in Alloy and runs some basic commands, displaying the output graphically.